 But scientists are still searching for ways to treat severe infections, including in people who cannot get vaccinated or in the event that dangerous new strains of the virus arise that could bypass vaccine protection.

-In a study from the Keck School of Medicine of USC, scientists found a protein called GRP78, implicated in the spread of other viruses, plays a big role in the spread of COVID-19.
+A recent study from the Keck School of Medicine of USC found a protein called GRP78, implicated in the spread of other viruses, plays a big role in the spread of COVID-19.

-They showed that blocking GRP78, or inhibiting its activity with a newly targeted drug, greatly reduced the replication of SARS-CoV-2.
+They showed that blocking GRP78, or inhibiting its activity with a new targeted drug, greatly reduced the replication of SARS-CoV-2.